mozilla/gcp-ingestion/docs/bigquery_sink.md

 Acknowledge messages in the PubSub topic subscription only after successful delivery to an output.
 Only deliver messages to a single output.

-## Testing

-Always have 100% branch and statement test coverage for code that is in production.
-If a statement has variable behavior without branching, test all behavior variations.

-### CI Testing

-Run CI tests for all of the behavior described in [Data Flow](#data-flow) including, but not limited to:

- * Messages
-   * With and without `attributes`
-   * With exact same schema as BigQuery
-   * With extra fields
-   * With missing optional fields
-   * With missing required fields
-   * Invalid JSON
-   * Too long for each output mode for BigQuery
- * Each output mode for BigQuery
- * Handling brief BigQuery outages

-### Pre-deployment Testing

-Before being deployed to production each release should have these tests run:

- * CI Tests using actual Google Cloud services
- * Load test
-   * In each output mode for BigQuery
-   * Use 1.5x peak production traffic volume over the last month
-     * As of 2018-08-01 peak production traffic volume is about 11K req/s
-   * With and without BigQuery returning 500 for at least 1.5x the longest BigQuery outage in the last year
-     * As of 2018-08-01 the longest outage was about 2.3 hours